BrandtHill/DJBot/README.md

 ### Play a song with some crunchy FM

-The vibrato modulates pitch with a since wave.
-If we lower the d (depth) a bit and set the f (frequency) to some octave of the song's root key, F in this case, we can get some pleasant, crunchy frequency modulation.
+The vibrato modulates pitch with a sine wave.
+If we lower the depth a bit and set the frequency to some octave of the song's root key - F in this case - we can get some pleasant, crunchy frequency modulation.

 `~play -f vibrato=d=0.05:f=698.46 https://www.youtube.com/watch?v=b4RJ-QGOtw4`